 - Targeted focus on short-term projects or challenges facing your team

 - Low-risk recruitment and capacity-building resource for your organization

 What is required of me, as a site supervisor to an intern?

 The Evans School does not have any specific requirements of intern supervisors in terms of paperwork or documentation.
 Evans School students are responsible for all documentation of their internship experience to the Evans School.
 Supervisors may receive periodic email communication from the Evans School as students report their experiences, but the only action required is completion of a final evaluation of the intern’s performance.
-This will be sent as an online link via email to the supervisor during the student’s last reported month of the internship with the organization (or upon completion of the student’s required 400 intern hours, if that is before the ).
+This will be sent as an online link via email to the supervisor during the student’s last reported month of the internship with the organization (or upon completion of the student’s required 400 intern hours, if that is before the ending date).

 Career Development has created a resource for supervisors of interns, an Internship Onboarding Guide for Employers, that may help you navigate the process of guiding an intern by considering how you can support the student’s learning and development while on your team.